Governing Equations

 Preliminaries

-WAVI.jl uses a Cartesian co-ordinate system $\mathbf{x} = (x,y,z)$, with $z$ positive upwards; the corresponding velocity components are $\mathbf{u} = (u,v,w)$.
+WAVI.jl uses a Cartesian co-ordinate system x=(x,y,z), with z positive upwards; the corresponding velocity components are u=(u,v,w).
 We use bar notation to denote depth averaged quantities, for example:

 Conservation of Momentum

-Here $n$ is the exponent in a nonlinear Glen flow law, $\epsilon$ is a regularization parameter that prevents the viscosity becoming unbounded at small strain rates (for small strain rates, $\eta$ is constant, corresponding to a linear rheology), and $B(x,y,z)$ is a temperature-dependent coefficient that determines the stiffness of the ice.
+Here n is the exponent in a nonlinear Glen flow law, ϵ is a regularization parameter that prevents the viscosity becoming unbounded at small strain rates (for small strain rates, η is constant, corresponding to a linear rheology), and B(x,y,z) is a temperature-dependent coefficient that determines the stiffness of the ice.

 Boundary Conditions